jnises/llmog/README.md

 # llmog - LLM Log Analyzer

-A real-time log analysis tool that uses Large Language Models to evaluate the importance of log entries.
+A real-time log analysis tool that uses a pretrained large language model to evaluate the importance of log entries.

 Very much a prototype.
 Using Llama 3.2 3B currently, which is small, but may still be very slow depending on hardware.